 NOTE: Supplies listed below are for ONE pouch.

-- ONE package of Dritz® Fold-Over Elastic for the key ring tab and the side binding; we used Navy/Blue Foulard and Brown/Tan Skin
+- ONE package of 1″ fold-over elastic for the key ring tab and the side binding; we originally used Dritz fold-over elastic in Navy/Blue Foulard and Brown/Tan Skin

 - Scrap, Layer Cakes or ⅛ yard cuts of TWO coordinating 44″+ quilting weight cotton fabrics for the exterior and interior highlight bands; we originally used cuts from Denyse Schmidt’s Florence collection for FreeSpirit Fabrics